mattpopovich/mattpopovich.com/_posts/2025-04-10-the-complete-apple-watch-comparison-chart-tech-specs.md

 Thanks for reading, I hope this helped.
 Please let me know of any suggestions or corrections in the [comments below](#disqus_thread).

 The best ways to say thanks for my research are by simply following my social media accounts [here](/about) or by purchasing your watch (with no extra cost to you) through one of my [referral links](https://amzn.to/44AeduT) in the top column of the [comparison table](#comparison-table).

+&nbsp;

+<small><small>
+Disclaimer:
+This video is not sponsored by, endorsed by, or affiliated with Apple Inc. Please do your own research before making any purchases.
+Matt Popovich does not provide a warranty for any of the listed information and does not guarantee any expressed or implied result.
+The specifications, features, and data shown in this video are accurate to the best of my knowledge based on publicly available information at the time of publication.
+As the technology sector is constantly evolving and changing, use the information provided at your own risk as some of the information provided may be outdated, no longer applicable, or even, unfortunately, incorrect.
+</small></small>